This article is also published on Surviving My Past

 It’s frightening to lose the ability to distinguish between reality and fantasy.

-It’s frightening to wake-up tired and hopeless and thinking that it never gets better.
+It’s frightening to wake-up tired and hopeless, thinking that it never gets better.

 “…anxiety and panic symptoms are almost invariably “feeling flashbacks” triggered by a relatively benign event in the here-and-now, such as being alone in a room at twilight.”
 The Work of Stabilization In Trauma Treatment